imi-bigpicture/wsidicomizer/README.md

 The `bioformats` extra by default enables lossy support for the [BSD-licensed Bioformat formats](https://docs.openmicroscopy.org/bio-formats/6.12.0/supported-formats.html).

-The `isyntax` extra enables lossysingle-thread support for isynax files.
+The `isyntax` extra enables lossy single-thread support for isynax files.

 For czi and isyntax only the base level is read from file.
 To produce a conversion with full levels, use `add_missing_levels` in the `save()` method.